gnat/stylus-inline/README.md

 # 🌘 Stylus CSS Inline

 For fun companion prototype for [css-scope-inline](https://github.com/gnat/css-scope-inline).
-Unsure if development will continue, but if anyone wants to steal ideas from this.. here you go.
-Made to work with [stylus-esque css](https://github.com/stylus/stylus) originally concieved by [
+Unsure if development will continue, but if anyone wants to borrow ideas or code.. here you go.
+Made to work like [stylus CSS](https://github.com/stylus/stylus) originally concieved by [
 TJ Holowaychuk](https://github.com/tj)

+With new [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), `hsl()`, CSS variables: classic Stylus is beginning to diverge too greatly with vanilla CSS.
+It's time to leave!
+This project may be an option for you.

+2023 it may be best to seriously consider [vanilla CSS](https://twitter.com/dhh/status/1719041666412347651).

 ## 🐍 Python Version (stylus.py)
 * Most reliable version since it generates `main.css` locally for you to load normally in the browser.